Project

 KEDR 0.4 released

-Added by Alexey Khoroshilov over 11 years ago
+Added by Alexey Khoroshilov about 12 years ago

 KEDR is an extensible system for dynamic analysis of Linux kernel modules (device drivers, file system modules, etc.).
 KEDR tools operate on the modules chosen by the user and can detect memory leaks, perform fault simulation and more.